polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 * __[crypto.hash.sha384]__
 * __[crypto.hash.sha512]__

-In addition you canhash a file directly, without having to load it first, by providing a **[filename]** argument to it, such as illustrated below.
+In addition you can hash a file directly, without having to load it first, by providing a **[filename]** argument to it, such as illustrated below.

 ```
 crypto.hash.sha256
    filename:/README.md
 ```

+### About fingerprints

+The fingerprint format resulting from a hash invocation is useful due to being much more easily read by humans, and in such a regard better suited for being stored as a key reference into for instance a database, and/or transmitted as a key reference over the network to other machines.

 ## [crypto.seed]